What’s the Easiest Way to Learn Piano for Beginners?

 Hybrid method - the best and easiest way to learn piano - Lesson With You

 These days, video chat apps like Zoom are opening up a whole new world for piano students.
-You can now get live, real-time lessons with talented instructors no matter where they’re located.
+You can now get live, real time lessons with talented instructors no matter where they’re located.
 It’s like having an in-studio piano teacher, but virtual.
-Just like in-person lessons, teachers use Standard Piano Curriculum (such as Faber, Bastien, Alfreds, etc.) and will tailor these materials to match your learning pace and needs.
+Just like in-person lessons, teachers use Standard Piano Curriculum (such as Faber or Alfreds) and will tailor these materials to match your learning needs.

-All you need is a webcam (laptop/computer), high speed internet, and piano or digital keyboard.
+All you need is a webcam on a laptop or computer, high speed internet, and a piano or digital keyboard.
+The average cost for a 30 minute lesson in the US is about $40 per session.

-This hybrid method is ideal for beginners to intermediate piano students who like the flexibility and convenience of learning piano from home and have a lower budget compared to in-person or local piano lessons.
+This hybrid method is ideal for beginners to intermediate piano students who like the flexibility and convenience of learning piano from home.

 Pros Cons